 Words are powerful.
 We’ve all seen this through famous speeches, literary works, and quotes.
 Words can also be powerful in our product descriptions and social media marketing.
 Today, let’s look at copywriting – specifically in our product descriptions.

 Not sure what copywriting means?
 It’s just a fancy term for the words that you use to describe your products to your customers or get your message across in marketing.
 Good copywriting can go a long way, so let’s look at a few tips:

 - Find a voice and use it.
 Small and micro businesses (those run by one or two people) are special.
 Many customers seek out small businesses – so talk like a small business.
 Use first person language like, “I created this product” or “I chose this design”.
 You aren’t a large corporation, so don’t try to make yourself sound like one.

 - Tell a story.
 Since your customer can’t see your item, put it in their virtual hands.
-You can do this by highlighting the texture, colors, and usefulness of your product.
+You can do this by highlighting the texture, colors, smell, and usefulness of your product.

 - Be to the point.
 Customers are busy and won’t take the time to read overly wordy descriptions.
 When customers don’t read descriptions, problems arise.
 You can help customers read things by being to the point.
 I also find that using lists or bullet points helps customers get the main points.

 - Steer clear of empty words.
 Words like “best”, “finest”, “prettiest”, and more.
 Couldn’t every seller say their product was the “best”?
 Empty words don’t help your listing, so skip them.

 - Use a diamond pattern of information.
 When creating your listings, put the most important information at the top.
 Put supporting information and details in the middle, and repeat your important information at the end.